Charles Prince: Early life and education

 Charles Owen Prince III was born in Lynwood, California on 13 January 1950 to Charles Owen Prince II and Mary Doyle.
-Prince went to the University of Southern California Marshall School of Business for his bachelor's degree, master's degree, and Juris Doctor.
-He continued his education, going on to receive a Master of Laws degree from Georgetown University Law Center.
+Prince went to the University of Southern California and its USC Marshall School of Business in Los Angeles, California, for his Bachelor of Arts, Master of Arts, and Juris Doctor (Doctor of Law) academic degrees.
+He continued his education, going on to receive a Master of Laws degree from Georgetown University Law Center of Georgetown University, in the Georgetown section of Washington, D.C.

 Career

-Prince started his career as an attorney with U.S. Steel Corp in 1975.
-In 1979, he joined Commercial Credit Company, a predecessor to Citigroup that Sandy Weill took over in 1986.
+Prince started his career as an attorney with the famous longtime United States Steel Corporation in 1975.
+Four years later in 1979, he joined the old Commercial Credit Company, a predecessor to Citigroup that Sanford I. ("Sandy") Weill (born 1933), took over in 1986.
 He was promoted in 1996 to executive vice president of the firm, which at this point, was known as the Travelers Group.
-In 2000, shortly following the 1998 merger of Travelers and Citigroup, Prince was named chief administrative officer of the newly created firm, Citigroup.
-He was subsequently promoted to chief operating officer in 2001, to chairman and chief executive of Citi Markets and Banking in 2002, and finally to chairman and chief executive.
+In 2000, shortly following the 1998 merger of the Travelers Group and Citicorp, Prince was named chief administrative officer of the newly created firm, Citigroup.
+He was subsequently promoted to chief operating officer (COO) in 2001, to chairman and chief executive of Citi Markets and Banking in 2002, and finally to chairman and chief executive officer.

 Credit crisis

 On Sunday, 4 November 2007, Prince resigned from his post as CEO of Citigroup due to the failing mortgage industry.
-He was replaced by Vikram Pandit as the CEO of Citigroup, and by Robert Rubin as its chairman.
+He was replaced by Vikram Pandit (born 1957), as the next CEO of Citigroup, and by former U.S. Secretary of the Treasury in the 42nd President Bill Clinton administration of Robert Rubin (born 1938, served as Treasury Secretary 1993-2001), as its new chairman of the board of directors.